Love Stories: Tchaikovsky 4 and More!

 A NEW WORLD – Celebrating Long Beach Symphony’s 90th Anniversary!

+Welcome to this celebratory affair as we open the 2024-2025 Season and 90th anniversary of Long Beach Symphony.
 Beethoven’s Egmont Overture opens our 90th Anniversary Season which was the first piece the Symphony performed in 1934.
-The West Coast Premiere of Anna Clyne’s Quarter Days and Dvořák’s “Goin’ Home” and Symphony No. 9 “From the New World,” highlight the progress of time, the value of our community, and of our beloved symphony.
+It will be followed by the West Coast Premiere of Anna Clyne’s Quarter Days and Dvořák’s “Goin’ Home” and Symphony No. 9 “From the New World.”

-Get all the PERKS: RENEW your Subscription here, or Purchase a NEW SUBSCRIPTION
+Get all the PERKS: Purchase a NEW SUBSCRIPTION

 Tchaikovsky Piano Concerto No. 1